tlienart/EPBP/README.md

 ### Definition of an MRF

 Two standard Graphical Models can be generated directly: the grid and the chain (see `demo.jl`).
-For another abritrary structure, the user can enter a list corresponding to the edges (cf. `demoTree` in `demo.jl`).
+For another arbitrary structure, the user can enter a list corresponding to the edges (cf. `demoTree` in `demo.jl`).
 In practice, the following variables need to be defined:

 - `nnodes`: number of nodes
 - `nedges`: number of edges